Table of Contents

 The real failure mode: refactor hallucinations on >50k LOC

-On a small repo the question is “does the agent finish the task?”
-On a 50k-line repo the question is “did the agent invent any of this?”
-Hallucinated imports, made-up function signatures, and confidently wrong cross-file refactors are the failure mode that costs you a Friday afternoon.
-Both Cline and Aider call out to the same frontier models (Claude, GPT, DeepSeek, OpenRouter routing).
+Small repo, the question is "did the agent finish the task?"
+50k-line repo, the question becomes "did the agent invent any of this?"
+Hallucinated imports, made-up function signatures, confidently wrong cross-file refactors: that is the failure mode that eats a Friday afternoon.
+Cline and Aider both call out to the same frontier models (Claude, GPT, DeepSeek, OpenRouter routing).
 The model is rarely the problem.
-The context the model sees is.
+The context the model sees is the whole game.

 On a legacy repo, "the right context" is rarely "the file you have open."
 It is the call graph two layers deep, the imported type definitions, the test that exercises the function you are about to change, and the convention the team has honoured since 2021 that nobody wrote down.
 How each tool gathers that context is what separates good outcomes from bad ones.